Scout car

 A scout car is a light wheeled armored military vehicle, purpose-built and used for passive reconnaissance.
-Scout cars are either unarmed or lightly armed for self-defense, and do not carry large caliber weapons systems.
+Scout cars are either unarmed or lightly armed for self-defense, and do not carry large-caliber weapons systems.
 This differentiates them from other reconnaissance vehicles and wheeled armoured fighting vehicles that may fulfill a similar mission but also possess much heavier armament.
 Scout cars are designed for carrying out observation and remaining undetected, while avoiding contact with the enemy.
 Armies which adopted the concept were likelier to place an emphasis on reconnaissance by stealth, unlike others which preferred more heavily armoured reconnaissance vehicles, designed to fight to obtain information if necessary.

 History

 The term "scout car" first entered widespread use in the 1930s as an official United States Army designation for any wheeled armored vehicle developed specifically for reconnaissance.
 Following the US entry into World War II, US Army staff clarified that the term would not extend to heavier wheeled reconnaissance vehicles fitted with turreted weapons, such as the M8 Greyhound.
 In this context, "scout car" meant a four-wheeled, often open-topped, armored car which was unarmed or only fitted with a light or general-purpose machine gun for self-defense.
 Under US doctrine, scout cars were only to be used for short-range reconnaissance.

 The US Army abandoned the scout car concept after the war because the vehicles' armor tempted crews to emulate tank tactics.
-American scout car crews often directly engaged hostile positions rather than relying on their vehicles' low profile and stealth to reconnoitre them effectively.
+American scout car crews often directly engaged hostile positions rather than relying on their vehicles' low profile and stealth to reconnoiter them effectively.
 This resulted in heavy losses and interfered with a reconnaissance unit's ability to observe the battlefield.
 One solution proposed was to further reduce the armor on the lightly protected scout cars, which would compel crews to resist the temptation of using them as combat vehicles.
 This was not considered practical in the long run and US reconnaissance units eventually replaced all their scout cars with unarmored utility vehicles such as the jeep (and subsequently, the Humvee).

 In 1940, the British Army defined a "scout car" as an armored car for observation, intelligence-gathering and other elements of passive reconnaissance.
 The scout car's envisaged role in British doctrine was to probe forward and report on enemy dispositions before conducting a hasty withdrawal.
 The first British vehicle of this type to enter service was the Daimler Dingo.
 After the war, this role was filled by the Daimler Ferret.
 Scout cars were gradually superseded by more heavily armed vehicles for light reconnaissance, such as the FV721 Fox armored car.